buricco/nabusoft/readme.md

 This is the reason I have included an "Injector" utility; it allows the publication of the wrapper code *without* requiring me to also publish ROM dumps of the games in question.
 You supply the ROM, and the program will fit it into the pre-compiled binary.
+(This was required for earlier revisions of Zoom 909; it is no longer needed since the wrapper sources the ROM from a separate file at compile time.)

 ## What sort of weird Z80 assembler dialect is this?